Double Rush: Reception

 Writing in the Tampa Bay Times on January 4, 1995, Monica Yant described Double Rush as "equal parts MTV Sports and Taxi."
 She praised Pastorelli's portrayal of Eldin on Murphy Brown and expressed the opinion that Pastorelli could have succeeded in a starring vehicle of his own if it was a Murphy Brown spinoff centered around his Eldin character.
 She found Double Rush an odd way to give him his own show because, unlike Eldin, the Johnny Verona character had "about as much zest as dishwater" and did not allow Pastorelli to display his talents.
 Instead, she felt that Pastorelli failed to stand out among an ensemble cast that seemed able to carry the show without him.

 Broadcast history

 Double Rush premiered on January 4, 1995, airing on CBS on Wednesdays at 9:00 p.m.
 Eastern Time.
 Facing stiff competition in its time slot from ABC′s Roseanne, it drew low ratings, and after its fifth episode aired on February 1, 1995, it went into hiatus.
 It returned to the air with its sixth episode, broadcast on Monday, March 6, 1995, before settling two days later into its new time slot, Wednesdays at 8:30 p.m.
-Eastern Time.
+Eastern Time, with its new lead-in being the premiering The George Wendt Show.
 Ratings remained poor, and its run ended with its twelfth episode on April 12, 1995.
 Its thirteenth episode never aired as it was pre-empted for CBS News coverage of the Oklahoma City bombing.